Do you ever wish you could see things differently in your work? Like really SEE your client or really SEE what’s going on in a session?

 Yet we know therapy is important and it works.
 We know that it’s powerful.
 We know we can make a difference for our clients.

 And we’ve uncovered it in our work.
-The answer to what’s missing in psychotherapy today is profound but simpler than you might think.
+The answer to what’s gone wrong in psychotherapy today is profound but simpler than you might think.

-With all the research and knowledge, we’ve bleached out some essential ingredients.
+With all the new research and knowledge we’ve acquired in the last decade, we’ve unwittingly lost some essential elements in our work.
 When you look at the most gifted therapists, they all infuse their work with these elements because they know therapy isn’t successful without them.

 We’ve discovered that these components are the missing pieces — reasons why therapists are getting bored and growing disappointed, and reasons why people who need us are less interested in trying therapy (or coming back again).